AR0Z/Henallux-B1-C-JoueursPersonnages/README.md

 # JoueursPersonnages
-Exercice récapitulatif des différents module vu en cours :
+Summary exercise of the different modules seen in class: :

-- Module 0 - Les tableaux à deux indices
+- Module 0 - Two index tables
-- Module 1 - Les structures
+- Module 1 - Structures
-- Module 2 - Les fichiers
+- Module 2 - Files
-- Module 3 - Les pointeurs
+- Module 3 - Pointers
-- Module 4 - Compléments
+- Module 4 - Complements

 ---

-## Contenu du code
+## Content of the code

-### Fichiers ressources :
+### Resource files :

-- Francais.txt => fichier contenant tous les textes du programme
+- Francais.txt => file containing all the texts of the program
-- Lexique.obj => contenant toutes les fonctions pour utiliser le lexique
+- Lexique.obj => containing all the functions to use the lexicon

-### Fichiers d'en-tête :
+### Header files :

-- Constantes.h => contenant les constantes, les enumérations des codes erreurs et des choix du menu
+- Constantes.h => containing constants, error codes and menu choices
-- JoueursPerso.h => contenant les structs et les signatures des fonctions du projet
+- JoueursPerso.h => containing the structs and signatures of the project functions
-- Lexique.h => contenant l'enumération des message et les signatures des fonctions de `Lexique.obj`
+- Lexique.h => containing the message enumeration and function signatures of `Lexique.obj`

-### Fichiers Sources :
+### Source Files :

-- Principale.c => Ce module contient la fonction main et le chargement du lexique
+- Principale.c => This module contains the main function and the lexicon loading

-- Interface.c => Ce module contient toutes les fonctions relatives au dialogue avec l’utilisateur, comme par exemple l’affichage des divers menus, les obtentions d’informations (noms des personnages...) et l’affichage « en clair » des messages d’erreur renvoyés par les fonctions plus mécaniques (de Gestion et de Fichier par exemple).
+- Interface.c => This module contains all the functions related to the dialogue with the user, such as the display of the various menus, the obtaining of information (names of the characters...) and the display "in clear" of the error messages returned by the more mechanical functions (of Management and File for example).

-- Gestion.c => Ce module contient toutes les fonctions liées aux listes chaînées retenues en mémoire et stockant les joueurs et leurs personnages.
+- Gestion.c => This module contains all the functions related to the linked lists held in memory and storing the players and their characters.

-- Fichier.c => Ce module contient toutes les fonctions liées à l’utilisation du fichier de données des joueurs et de leurs personnages ; entre autres, la sauvegarde et le chargement des données.
+- Fichier.c => This module contains all functions related to the use of the player and character data file, including saving and loading data.